Cry of Pugad Lawin: Tearing of cédulas

-Not all accounts relate the tearing of cédulas in the last days of August.
+Not all accounts relate to the tearing of cédulas in the last days of August.
 Of the accounts that do, older ones identify the place where this occurred as Kangkong in Balintawak/Kalookan.
-Most also give the date of the cédula-tearing as August 26, in close proximity to the first encounter.
+Most also gave the date of the cédula-tearing as August 26, in close proximity to the first encounter.
 One Katipunero, Guillermo Masangkay, claimed cédulas were torn more than once – on the 24th as well as the 26th.

 For his 1956 book The Revolt of the Masses Teodoro Agoncillo defined "the Cry" as the tearing of cedulas, departing from precedent which had then defined it as the first skirmish of the revolution.
 His version was based on the later testimonies of Pío Valenzuela and others who claimed the cry took place in Pugad Lawin instead of Balintawak.
 Valenzuela's version, through Agoncillo's influence, became the basis of the current stance of the Philippine government.
 In 1963, President Diosdado Macapagal ordered the official commemorations shifted to Pugad ng uwak, Quezon City on August 23.